ksobrenat32/unam.fi.compilers.g5.01/intermediator/README.md

 - Functions don't accept parameters
 - No loops for are defined
 - No array or pointer support
+- Our L1 tag is the main function, so it does not appear in the IR

 The grammar of the language can be found in the `parser/README.md` file, which describes the syntax of the language.
 The semantic analyzer will use this grammar to validate the semantic correctness of the program.